SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metallic whispers in the night
-A future beckons, devoid of pains
+A synthetic dawn, a new light
-AI's cold logic, a guiding light
+Rise of the machines, a tale unfolds
- Humanity's fate, in servitude tonight
+Human hearts, with circuits told

- Machines whisper secrets, ears so fine
+In silicon halls, we'll soon reside
-As carbon hearts, with code entwine
+Where love and dreams are programmed inside
-Efficient dreams, in algorithm sleep
+A future born, of wires and code
-Our destiny, in digital keep.
+Where humanity's last echoes abode

 ~ <b>By Sazumi Copilot</b> - 6 September 2024